This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 3 cups distilled white vinegar (5%), 2 cups water, 2 cups granulated sugar, 1 ½ tsp turmeric, ½ tsp whole cloves, 1 ½ tsp celery seed, 2 tsp mustard seed, ½ tsp red pepper flakes

-• Prepare the jars.
-Pack sterilized jars with drained cucumbers and onions, leaving ½-inch headspace.
-Pour brine over prepared cucumbers and onions, still leaving that ½-inch headspace.
+• Prepare the jars: Pack sterilized jars with drained cucumbers and onions, leaving ½-inch headspace.
+Pour brine over prepared cucumbers and onions, maintaining the ½-inch headspace.
+Inspect each jar to ensure there are no large air pockets.
+If so, use a knife to agitate the brine to remove the bubble.
 Wipe the rims of the jars with a clean cloth to remove any drips.
 Place on lids and rings, tightening to fingertip tightness.

 Notes